 Interview: Nasser bin Ali Al Mawlawi

-Where does the Inner Doha Re-Sewerage Implementation Strategy (IDRIS) stand at present?
+Why was the Inner Doha Re-sewerage Implementation Strategy (IDRIS) project carried out?

 AL MAWLAWI: IDRIS addresses an acute need for a solution to the overloaded drainage and sewage network.
 Without a long-term solution like IDRIS, further development and population increases in the area would cause the current infrastructure to fail.
 IDRIS will upgrade and expand the sewerage infrastructure and accommodate the projected population growth of an additional 1m people in Doha’s oldest areas and beyond.
 IDRIS is a critical programme that provides a vital long-term wastewater treatment solution for the southern part of Doha, Al Wakra and Mesaieed.
 The major tunnelled interceptor sewer and advanced sewage treatment works are designed to meet the area’s drainage and sewage treatment demands for the next 50 years, eliminating the hydraulically overloaded conditions and replacing 35 pump stations.